Search

 Day 4 you introduce the song!
 Once you have sung the shared reading with the class, teach them to point to each word as you sing.
 Repeat on day 5!
 This is so much fun, and the kids love it.

-Each sheet of shared reading has a suggestion for tunes that you can sing the passage to.
+Each sheet of shared reading has a suggestion for very well known kid-tunes that you can sing the passage to.

-These are simple illustrated sentences using the syllables from the dictado and shared reading.
+These are simple illustrated sentences for building fluency using the syllables from the dictado and shared reading.
 It all becomes super practical when students can use their new skills to actually read.
 It really is like magic!

 So as you are teaching new syllables and words, the 'lecturitas' will take those syllables and words and put them into an illustrated context of one sentence.